charleshansen/jasmine_dom_matchers/README.md

     - Reverse of toBeHidden
   * toContainText(text)
     - Checks if text substring is contained within element
-    - text may be a RegExp
+    - text may be a number or RegExp
   * toExist()
     - True if the element exists, does not have to be in the DOM
   * toHaveAttr(attributeName, attributeValue)
     - checks element attributes
     - attributeValue is optional, if omitted, will check that the attribute exists
-    - attributeValue can be a string or a RegExp
+    - attributeValue can be a number, string or a RegExp
   * toHaveClass(className(String or Array of Strings))
     - Checks for presence of classes on the element.
     - If className is an Array, checks for all classes in the array.
   * toHaveCss(styles)
     - styles is an object, all styles given in that object will be checked
-    - style values can get RegExp
+    - style values can get number or RegExp
     - e.g. `expect('.foo').toHaveCss({font-size: '16px', display: /block/})`
   * toHaveLength(length)
     - Checks for `length` number of html elements.